quat1024/garden/garden/lingo-2.md

 The Great, garden-area on the left side:

 * yellow-brown: FIBS ?
-* brown: Some kind of pixel-art of a tree
+* brown: Some kind of pixel-art of a tree (might represent one of the paintings?)
 * brown-green: THEY ?
 * green: 3d structure of trees.
-A bracket is visible but only in the shadow
+A *bracket* is visible but only in the shadow
 * green-purple: FACE ?
-* purple: A white spiral sculpture like the other ones in The Great.
-Two 90-degree angles frame it in the shadow
+* purple: A white spiral sculpture like the other ones in The Great framed by a *Blocks* pattern
 * purple-yellow: LISTEN ?
 * yellow: A moon.
-In the shadow is a sun.
+In the shadow is a *sun*.

 And the garden on the right side: